falcon4ever/ofxQNX/README.md

 ## TODO ##

+- Update FreeImage and make the project use libpng16 instead of libpng14
 - Add Camera support for BB10.
 - Add GPS support and example.
 - Clean up ofxQNXSoundPlayer and qnxAudioOutputExample class.